Mid-Year Climbing Safety Standards Updates

 • Follow cold water rules specific to the rowing facility.

-• Coaches/supervisors must be aware of weather forecasts, especially wind conditions, temperature of the day, potential for thunder/lightning and fog conditions.
+• Coaches/Monitors must be aware of weather forecasts, especially wind conditions, temperature of the day, potential for thunder/lightning and fog conditions.

 • Rowing must be cancelled in adverse conditions (for example, first sign of white caps).